posterity/srp/README.md

 ```

-If you're using a stateless architecture (e.g. REST), `Server` can be
+If you're using a stateless architecture (e.g. REST), the state of a `Server`
-encoded/decoded to/from JSON, allowing you to save and restore its internal
+can be saved and restored using `Server.Save` and `RestoreServer` respectively.
-state as needed.
-Bear in mind that a `Server`'s internal state contains the
+Bear in mind that a `Server`'s internal state contains the user's `verifier`,
-user's `verifier`, and should therefore be handled appropriately.
+and should therefore be handled appropriately.

 A secure connection between the client and the server is a necessity,
 especially when the client first needs to send their `verifier` to the server.